neverRare/kiwen-suwi/README.md

 ## License

-Assets, including images and vector files, are licensed under [CC BY 4.0](LICENSE-CC%20BY%204.0).
-The font is licensed under [OFL](LICENSE-OFL).
+Assets, including images and vector files, are licensed under [CC BY 4.0](./LICENSE-CC%20BY%204.0).
+The font is licensed under [OFL](./LICENSE-OFL).
+The CSS files used to customize chess.com or lichess is licensed under [MIT](./LICENSE-MIT)

 ## TODO